 Once a month, wireless Apple Macintosh users at Eastern will see the following notice informing them that ITS is bringing Macintosh security requirements up to the level already required for Windows machines.
-ITS offers a free Symantec AV download for students/faculty/staff to install:
+ITS offers a free Sophos AV download for faculty and staff to install.

 Wireless availability on campus